govindrao55/terraform-provider-oci/website/docs/r/analytics_analytics_instance.html.markdown

 ---

 # oci_analytics_analytics_instance
-This resource provides the Analytics Instance resource in Oracle Cloud Infrastructure Analytics service.
+This resource test change provides the Analytics Instance resource in Oracle Cloud Infrastructure Analytics service.

 Create a new AnalyticsInstance in the specified compartment.
 The operation is long-running and creates a new WorkRequest.